DallanQ/PathwayInternshipPresentations/README.md

 * Week 3: AI and Git

-* Weeks 4+5: Take courses advancing your skills in Front-end or Back-end development
+* Week 4: Take courses and work on kata's to advance your skills in Front-end or Back-end development

+* Week 5: Continue courses and kata's to advance your skills in Front-end or Back-end development

-* Week 6: Introduction to Frameworks for Front-end or Back-end development
+* Week 6: Introduction to Frameworks for Front-end or Back-end development (*under construction*)

+* Week 7: Deep-dive into Frameworks (*under construction*)

-* Week 7: Deeper-dive into Frameworks, and Agile project management methodology
+* Week 8: Deeper-dive into Frameworks, and Agile project management methodology (*under construction*)

+* Weeks 9-10: Introduction to Retrieval Augmented Generation and the iloveconference.org source code

+* Weeks 11-16: Work on a real-world project

+* Weeks 17-20: Courses on fine-tuning LLMs and deploying websites

-* Weeks 8-26: Work on real-world projects
+* Weeks 21-26: Work on a real-world project